As the pandemic winds down, what has been the toll on the poor?

 The great lockdown

-We certainly do want to be safe and flatten the curve so that hospitals do not get exhausted too quickly, but there is no good way to do that in a developing nation.
+We certainly did want to be safe and flatten the curve so that hospitals do not get exhausted too quickly, but there was no good way to do that in a developing nation.
 They do not have a government bailout or savings to fall back on.
 They do not have family members to ask for help or a local food bank to go to.
 They do not have access to pensions, sick leave, paid leave or any kind of insurance.

 There are no simple answers to this

 The situation was seemingly impossible for these people, they only had their prayers and hopes that somehow, they will get food for another day, provisions somehow for their family to somehow make it through this terrible season in our world’s history.

 The UNUWIDER has issued the warning that the economic contraction caused by Covid-19 could push an additional 500 million people, or roughly 8 percent of the world’s population, into poverty, reversing 30 years of economic progress in the area of poverty.

 For these nations, they not only face a health-related pandemic, but they are also forced to make themselves vulnerable face every other type of crisis as well, especially in the area of food.
 When the situation becomes that desperate, the vulnerability to other diseases and poverty-related issues increases as well and the snowball effect takes place.
 As Covid-19 cases increase worldwide, there will be a correlative rise is other deaths as well, and in the case of the already frail food infrastructures in most of these countries, most of those deaths will be from starvation.